Madison, Wisconsin: Neighborhoods

-The Marquette neighborhood sits on the near east side of Madison.
-Willy (Williamson) Street contains locally owned shops, restaurants, and entertainment establishments, as well as art galleries, and the Willy Street Co-op.
-The houses in the Marquette neighborhood fall into two separate historic districts, Third Lake Ridge Historic District and Marquette Bungalow Historic District.
-The area is also the location of festivals like the Waterfront Festival (June), La Fete de Marquette (July), Orton Park Festival (August), and Willy Street Fair (September).
-The Willy Street neighborhood is a hub for Madison's bohemian culture.
-Houses lining the street are often painted colorfully, and the area has several murals.
+The Marquette neighborhood sits on the near-east side of Madison and Williamson Street, its main thoroughfare, is known for locally owned shops and restaurants, including the Willy Street Co-op.
+Houses in the Marquette neighborhood are included in the Marquette Bungalows Historic District and Orton Park Historic District.
+The area is also the location of festivals like the Waterfront Festival, La Fete de Marquette, Orton Park Festival, and Willy Street Fair.
+The Williamson-Marquette area is a hub for Madison's bohemian culture, known for colorfully painted houses and murals.